 Data are the specific numerical or qualitative observations directly obtained during an experiment.
 Any form of manipulation of these data, no matter how small, is a form of calculation.
-For example, imagine you want to measure the mass of powdered solid.
-You could first measure the mass of a beaker, followed by the combined mass of the beaker and the powder.
+For example, imagine you want to measure the mass of a liquid.
+You could first measure the mass of a beaker, followed by the combined mass of the beaker and the liquid.
 These two measurements would be considered data, since they were directly observed.
-The mass of the powder itself could only be obtained by subtracting one of the measurements from the other, so the mass of the powder would be considered a calculation.
-Although it is generally good practice to separate data and calculations, there are times it makes perfect sense to present them together, as in the case of measuring the mass of a solid by difference as described above.
-You should use your best judgment in determining how to logically present your data and calculations in your report.
+The mass of the liquid itself could only be obtained by subtracting one measurement from the other, so the mass of the liquid would be considered a calculation.
+You should use your own best judgment in determining how to logically present your data and calculations in your report.

+6F

-6F FORMATTING DATA
+FORMATTING DATA